Need to know how to get an overtired newborn to sleep? Here’s how to break the cycle and get your baby back to sleep, without crying it out.

 I kept hearing advice that babies should nap in a bright, well-lit room to help him adjust to daytime vs nighttime sleep.
 Bright rooms would send the message that daytime naps should be short while nighttime sleep should be long.

 Instead, make sure your baby’s room is dark, going so far as to hanging darkening curtains.
-This will encourage him to sleep when the room is dark, instead of fighting against the sunlight that’s trying to interrupt his sleep.
+This will encourage him to sleep in a dim room, instead of fighting against the stimulation that can interrupt his sleep.

 If you’re worried that he’ll think it’s nighttime and end up sleeping five hours straight, I say two things.
 First, even darkening curtains will never get the room as dark as it gets when the moon is out at night.
 It’ll get dark, but not dark.